Commercial

 Dark perimeter detection Thermal or bi-spectrum Detection is different from visual identification.

 The best Hikvision series choice is usually a mix.
 A warehouse might use AcuSense fixed cameras on doors, a PTZ for yard overview, Live Guard at the rear cage and ANPR at a controlled gate.
-A home might stay mostly with fixed AcuSense or ColorVu and never need the specialist paths.
+A home might stay mostly with fixed AcuSense or ColorVu and never need the specialist options.

 Frequently Asked Questions